Computer Science in Cars Symposium

 Conference Date: November 30th, 2021

-This year the conference will be held in collaboration with the Technical University of Ingolstadt as a face-to-face conference on November 30th, 2021.
+This year the conference will be held at the Technical University of Ingolstadt as a face-to-face conference on November 30th, 2021.
 The location of the conference is the vibrant city of Ingolstadt, Germany.
 The city offers great vistas with an amazing combination of the old and the new.
 It is the home of Audi which is one of the world’s leading automotive manufacturers and also has a budding scene around the Autonomous Driving technology supported by a rich academic background of the Technical University of Ingolstadt.

 Technische Hochschule Ingolstadt